hiero-ledger/hiero-sdk-js/manual/CONFIGURATION.md

 -   `setMaxBackoff` - Set maximum backoff time for retries Same as above but this sets on the maximum amount of seconds the backoff time may go.

 -   `setRequestTimeout` - This timeout is the maximum allowed time for the entire transaction/query, including all retries.
+This timeout must be larger than the `grpcDeadline` to ensure that individual gRPC requests have enough time to complete within the overall operation timeout.

 ```javascript
 let client = Client.forTestnet();